Islandora/migrate_islandora_csv/README.md

 In the migrate framework, you have two options for handling these types of fields.
 You can build up the full array they're expecting, which is difficult and often impossible to do without writing a custom process plugin.
 Or you set each named value in the field with separate process pipelines.

-In `controlled_access_terms`, we have a notion of a `typed_relation`, which is an entity reference coupled with a marc relator.
+In `controlled_access_terms`, we have a notion of a `typed_relation`, which is an entity reference coupled with a MARC relator.
 It expects an associative array that looks like this:
 ```php
 [ 'target_id' => 1, 'rel_type' => 'relators:ctb']
 ```